jwardoin/cloud-resume/README.md

 ### Frontend

-**Tech used:** HTML, CSS, Javascript - AWS S3, Route53, CloudFront - Github Actions
+**Tech used:** HTML, CSS, JavaScript - AWS S3, Route53, CloudFront - Github Actions

 Built an HTML page with the content of my resume and styled it with CSS.
 These files were placed in a public AWS S3 bucket with static webhosting enabled.
 My domain was purchased and hosted using AWS Route53.
 Then, I created a CloudFront distribution, set the origin as my public S3 bucket, and pointed my domain to it with Route53.
 After building the backend, I wrote a small asynchronous function using Javascript that made a GET request to my backend and returned the needed values and set it to run on load within my HTML file.
 Once all of the pieces were in place, I pushed the completed poduct to GitHub.
 Finally, I setup a pipeline using GitHub Actions to update my static website files in the S3 bucket as I push new changes through to Git.